TheJumpCloud/support/PowerShell/ModuleChangelog.md

 #### IMPROVEMENTS

 - Updated Function: Connect-JCOnline with output information formatting updates.
+- Moved parameter help messages from help files to functions to assist with dynamic building of documentation.

 #### BUG FIXES

 - Updated Function: Connect-JCOnline to return function output if called within the begin block of a function.
-- Updated Associations functions to call Connect-JCOnline to set API key if key is not set.
+- Updated functions to call Connect-JCOnline to set API key if key is not set.

 ## 1.13.1